 But that could not explain how his right hand had no gunshot residue or blood spatter on it.

 The jury deliberated for seven hours before coming back with a guilty verdict.
-At Cynthia’s sentencing hearing, daughter Erin urged the court to give her mother to the maximum sentence under law.
+At her sentencing hearing, daughter Erin urged the court to give her mother to the maximum sentence under law.
 Cynthia was given the mandatory minimum sentence for first-degree murder: life without possibility of parole.
 She is serving her sentence in Level II security in the Huron Valley Complex in Ypsilanti, Michigan.

 The .38 revolver has never been recovered.